benknoble/level-up/_posts/2020-05-15-lightning.markdown

 time: 2022-08-20
 ---

-I presented a lightning talk on Vim to other CapitalOne TDPs.
+I presented a lightning talk on Vim to other Capital One TDPs.

 I also presented a lightning talk on the importance of Git commit messages;
 specifically, I advocated for details about _why_ changes are being made.